v2d27/nginx-config/README.md

-## NGINX Load Balancing for Kubernetes
+## Sample config NGINX Load Balancing for Kubernetes
 ![Project Image](https://nginx.org/nginx.png)

-In this project, we use NGINX as a load balancer to manage and distribute incoming traffic across multiple instances of our application running in a Kubernetes cluster.
+In this sample, we use NGINX as a load balancer to manage and distribute incoming traffic across multiple instances of our application running in a Kubernetes cluster.
 NGINX is a powerful, high-performance web server and reverse proxy that is widely used for load balancing.

 ### Why Use NGINX for Load Balancing?